myplanet/skeletor/README.md

 ### Building drupal

-From the install profile folder:
+From the project root:

-`bash tmp/scripts/build.sh [ project ] [ path/to/build/docroot ] [ branch ]`
+`bash scripts/travis/build.sh [ project ]`

 * `[ project ]` - The name of the installation profile that you'll be building.
 To build default, use drupal-skeletor.
-* `[ path/to/build/docroot ]` - Specify the location of the full docroot for the drupal build.
-* `[ branch ]` - Specify a branch (or commit) to build.
-Avoid this parameter for a production build process.

 ## 2. Layout

-We will be attempting to follow [the Drupal 8 installation profile guidelines laid out for packaging distributions on drupal.org](https://www.drupal.org/node/2210443).
+We will be attempting to follow [guidelines for a Drupal 8 composer project](https://github.com/drupal-composer/drupal-project).

-The rationale being that when we layout our projects according to these guidelines, we don't need to document as much, and we will also know how to package our own distribution for drupal.org in the future.
+From the project root, we will be following this structure:

+    +-config/         (configuration that will be version controlled) +-docroot/        (configuration that will be version controlled)
+    | +-core/         (drupal 8 core)
+    | +-sites/        (sites directory with required settings.php et al.)
+    | +-profiles/
+    | | +-skeletor/   (full installation profile including modules for Skeletor project)
+    +-drush/          (commands, configuration and site aliases for Drush) +-hooks/          (Acquia cloud hooks)
+    +-scripts/
+    | +-composer/     (scripts used during the composer build process)
+    | +-travis/       (scripts used during the travis build process)

 Here's the additional suggested folder structure for the install profile: